-We guarantee our commitment to be efficient, impartial and communicate with a courteous resolution.
+We guarantee our commitment to being efficient, impartial, and communicate with a courteous resolution.

 For each insurance product that we sell, we have a dedicated team who will handle your complaints in an efficient and agile manner.
 The information below provides an overview of our complaints process and what you can expect.